abdohisham12/abdohisham12/README.md

 🚀 an Aerospace Engineer @ NSST, Beni Suef University, with a deep passion for space science.

-💡 Currently, expanding my skills in Machine Learning, as a Machine Learning Engineer @ DEPI.
+💡 Currently, gaining new experience in Machine Learning, as a Machine Learning Engineer @ DEPI.

 💞️ looking to collaborate on projects at the intersection of aerospace and machine learning, especially those focused on space exploration, satellite technology, and data-driven innovations in the aerospace field.